MULTOO-3DPrinter/LaserTool/README.md

 - Laser engraving function of 3D printer
 - This is an auxiliary software.
 The main function is to export files recognized by the 3D printer (NC, Gcode, and other formats).
 - The exported file format can be customized.
 What it exports is text.
+- It only does image processing.
+- This software is mainly provided to customers who own MULTOO 3D printers.
+Customers can also choose not to use it.
+- It is a security software, please feel free to use it.
 &nbsp;